 TRICK OR TREATING

-Kids coughed and spluttered around smoggy estates (no smokeless fuel in the 80s) and along badly lit streets, dodging eggs being thrown by teenagers.
-As long as you were over 5, you were unaccompanied.
+Kids coughed and spluttered around smoggy estates – no smokeless fuel in the 80s – dodging eggs thrown by teenagers.
+Parents did not partake.
+You were accompanied only by siblings.

-You had to perform.
+A performance of some sort was standard.
 You either rattled off a song about putting ‘some money in the old man’s hat’ or you brought your tin whistle and played a bar of The Boys of Bluehill.
-No performance meant no sugary payout.
+No party piece meant no sugary payout.

 There was no limit on the amount of crap you consumed on Halloween night.

-Areas and occupants are pre-vetted by costumed parents who accompany trick-or-treaters at all times.
+Areas and occupants are pre-vetted by elaborately-costumed parents who accompany trick-or-treaters at all times.

 With increasing emphasis on healthy eating, trick-or-treaters are as likely to get a protein ball as as they are to get a packet of Wheelies.
 The ‘good’ houses that still give out Refresher bars and sherbet are noted and this information passes down in hushed tones from the older kids to the young some time in early October.
 Party pieces are reserved for such homes.